Biomedical Prevention Advisor

 C. Job Requirements

-In support of these efforts and PEPFAR’s goal to end the HIV epidemic, the Biomedical Prevention Advisor (Advisor) will support USAID’s development and implementation of biomedical interventions for HIV prevention, including pre-exposure prophylaxis (PrEP).
-They will provide technical guidance on biomedical HIV prevention, including voluntary medical male circumcision (VMMC), condoms, and new emerging biomedical prevention options.
-The Advisor will coordinate with other USG agencies and donors on related policy development and provide technical assistance to partner governments, PEPFAR country teams and USG implementing partners in the design, implementation and evaluation of technically sound, cost-effective, and practical approaches to biomedical HIV prevention, specifically, and the continuum of HIV prevention, care and treatment more broadly.
+In support of these efforts and PEPFAR’s goal to end the HIV epidemic, the Biomedical Prevention Advisor (Advisor) will support USAID’s development and implementation of biomedical interventions for HIV prevention, particularly pre-exposure prophylaxis (PrEP), as well as support across other biomedical prevention program areas as needed (voluntary medical male circumcision (VMMC), condoms, and new emerging biomedical prevention options).
+The Advisor will coordinate with other USG agencies and donors on related policy development and provide technical assistance to partner governments, PEPFAR country teams and USG implementing partners in the design, implementation and evaluation of technically-sound, cost-effective, and practical approaches to biomedical HIV prevention, specifically, and the continuum of HIV prevention, care and treatment more broadly.

-The Advisor will work closely with and receive technical direction from the Biomedical Prevention Branch Chief, who will serve as their Point of Contact (POC).
+The Advisor will work closely with and receive technical direction from the Biomedical Prevention Branch Chief, who will serve as their Point of Contact (POC), and in close collaboration with other members of the Biomedical Prevention Branch, the Prevention, Care and Treatment (PCT) Division, and across OHA and the Global Health bureau.

-Strengthen USAID PrEP and biomedical prevention programs through the provision of strategic guidance and expertise:
+Strengthen USAID global PrEP and biomedical prevention programs through strategic guidance and expertise:

-- Contribute to the development of USAID’s strategic approach to biomedical prevention within the context of the broader national, PEPFAR, and global responses.
+- Assist in the development of USAID’s strategic approach to biomedical prevention within the context of the broader national, PEPFAR, and global responses, including collaboration with other donors and multilateral partners.

-- Prepare and deliver technical reports, manuscripts, and presentations related to PrEP and biomedical prevention for internal and external audiences.
+- Assist in the preparation and delivery of technical inputs, reports, manuscripts, and presentations related to PrEP and biomedical prevention for internal and external audiences.

 Promote high quality, sustainable country programs that are data-driven and consistent with current practice, international standards and recommendations: